What is self-advocacy?

 But when it comes to personal career growth, the most important tool is your ability to self-advocate.
 No matter what your field, there’s the work of production and there’s the work of promotion.
-Advocacy is the art of getting yourself and your ideas recognized in the workplace.
+Self-advocacy is the art of getting yourself and your ideas recognized in the workplace.

 Because time and resources are limited, our work can’t always speak for itself.
 Competition can drown out the softer voices, leadership is often more a matter of professional skills than technical proficiency, and our great ideas won’t see the light of day if we never learn to communicate them.

 The ability to advocate for yourself can be crucial to getting promoted or considered for leadership positions.
 It can help you gain respect within your organization, garner the trust necessary to be tasked with more challenging projects, and be the essential ingredient for seeing your best ideas green lit and implemented.